 Also, and this is very important, most rental car agencies forbid renters to drive their cars in Death Valley National Park during the hottest months of the year.
 This is because of the nocive effects extreme heat has over the car machinery.
 If you are warned not to drive the car in the park, do not do it.
 You may incur a fine.

-Drive your our Own Car
+Drive Your Own Car

 Well, this is an easy one.
 If you have your own car, then you only have to worry about fuel costs.